alisktl/temporal-java-examples/core/hello-await/README.md

 ## Project Overview
 ### 1. GreetingWorkflow
-This is the main workflow that orchestrates the execution of greeting and farewell activities.
-It calls two activities: one to compose a greeting ("Hello") and one to compose a farewell ("Bye").
+This is the primary workflow interface, which defines the following methods:

-### 2. GreetingActivities
+`getGreeting()`: The main entry point of the workflow that generates a greeting message.
-This interface defines the activities that the `GreetingWorkflow` relies on.
-Activities are the actual units of work that run outside the workflow's context.
-For this example, `GreetingActivities` contains the following method:
+`waitForName(String name)`: A signal method to set the name dynamically while the workflow is running.

-- `composeGreeting(String greeting, String name)`: Composes a greeting message based on the provided greeting (e.g., "Hello", "Bye") and the name.
+### 2. GreetingWorkflowImpl

-The `GreetingActivitiesImpl` class provides the implementation for this activity.
+This is the implementation of the workflow logic.
+Key features include:

-### 3. Workflow Implementation
+Use of Temporal's `await` statement to pause workflow execution until the `name` is provided.
-The `GreetingWorkflowImpl` class implements the `GreetingWorkflow` interface and orchestrates the greeting and farewell activities.
-It uses `Async.function` to run both activities concurrently and returns the combined results.
+Handling timeouts gracefully by throwing a Temporal-specific `ApplicationFailure` if the condition is not satisfied within a given time frame.

 ## Setup and Running the Example